Do it yourself 7-day tour "Ultimate Swiss Scenic Trains"

 Day 5: Glacier Express

-You'll board the famous Glacier Express to enjoy the 6 hour ride up the Oberalppass and across the Rhine valley to the historical town of Chur.
+You'll board the famous Glacier Express to enjoy the 6-hour ride up the Oberalppass and across the Rhine valley to the historical town of Chur.

 Day 6: Bernina Express

 Another famous train: the Bernina Express offers a scenic ride across a varied landscape.
 The train takes you to Tirano, just across the Italian border.
 From there the special Bernina Express bus takes you back into Switzerland, to the town of Lugano.
-In Winter, there's no bus; you can use regular trains instead.
-This journey takes about all day; you'll arrive in Lugano around dinner time.
+In winter, there's no bus; you can use regular trains instead.
+This journey takes about all day.
+You'll arrive in Lugano around dinner time.

-Day 7: Wilhelm Tell Express
+Day 7: Gotthard Panorama Express